kmlawson/china-revolutions-mo3337/99bibliography.md

 - LaCouture, Elizabeth. *Dwelling in the World: Family, House, and Home in Tianjin, China, 1860–1960*.
 2021.
 - Ladany, Laszlo. *Law and Legality in China: The Testament of a China-Watcher*.
 1992.
 - ———. *The Communist Party of China and Marxism, 1921-1985: A Self-Portrait*.
 2018.
 - Lai, Sherman Xiaogang. *A Springboard to Victory: Shandong Province and Chinese Communist Military and Financial Strength, 1937-1945*.
-China Studies, v.
-19. 2011.
+2011.
 - Laikwan, Pang. *The Art of Cloning: Creative Production During China’s Cultural Revolution*.
 2017.
 - Lampton, David M. *The Politics of Medicine in China: The Policy Process 1949-1977*.
 2019.
 - Lanza, Fabio. *The End of Concern: Maoist China, Activism, and Asian Studies*.
 2017.
+- Lardy, Nicholas R., Kenneth Lieberthal, and Dong Chen. *Chen Yun’s Strategy for China’s Development*.
+2019.
 - Lary, Diana. *China’s Civil War: A Social History, 1945-1949*.
 Electronic book.
 New Approaches to Asian History 13.
 2015.
 - Lary, Diana, and Stephen MacKinnon. *Scars of War: The Impact of Warfare on Modern China*.
 2011.
 - Law, K. *The Chinese Cultural Revolution Reconsidered: Beyond Purge and Holocaust*.
 2003.
 - Le Han, Eileen. *Micro-Blogging Memories: Weibo and Collective Remembering in Contemporary China*.
 Electronic book.
 2016.
 - Lee, Chae-Jin. *China’s Korean Minority: The Politics of Ethnic Education*.
 1986.
 - Lee, Ching Kwan. *Against the Law: Labor Protests in China’s Rustbelt and Sunbelt*.
 2007.
 - Lee, Francis L. F., and Joseph Man Chan. *Memories of Tiananmen: Politics and Processes of Collective Remembering in Hong Kong, 1989-2019*.
-Electronic book.
-China : From Revolution to Reform 4.
-2021.
+4. 2021.
 - Lee, Haiyan. *Revolution of the Heart: A Genealogy of Love in China, 1900-1950*.
 2010.
 - Lee, Hong Yung. *The Politics of the Chinese Cultural Revolution: A Case Study*.
 1980.
-- Lee, James Zhongzi.
-‘Central-Local Political Relationships in Post-Mao China: A Study of Recruitment Policy Implementation in Wuhan’.
-Ph.D., 1993.
-[Link](http://search.proquest.com/dissertations/docview/304057582/abstract/6FC95620B1B7432FPQ/13).
 - Lee, Jennifer Dorothy. *Anxiety Aesthetics: Maoist Legacies in China, 1978–1985*.
 2024.
 - Lee, Nelson K. ‘How Is a Political Public Space Made? – The Birth of Tiananmen Square and the May Fourth Movement’. *Political Geography* 28, no. 1 (1 January 2009): 32–43.
 [DOI](https://doi.org/10.1016/j.polgeo.2008.05.003).
 - Leese, Daniel. *Mao Cult: Rhetoric and Ritual in China’s Cultural Revolution*.
 Cambridge Books Online.
 2011.